nus-cs2103-AY2021S1/tp/docs/UserGuide.md

    * **`list`** : Lists all animals.
    * **`exit`** : Exits the app.

-1. You can refer to the [Features](#features) below for the details of each command.
-The features are categorised in alphabetical order for easier reference.
+1. You can refer to the features below for the details of each command.
+For the convenience of new users, the [Basic Features](#basic features) are listed first, followed by additional [Advanced Features](#advanced features) which may be useful for the user.

-## Features
+## Basic Features

 <div markdown="block" class="alert alert-info">